praekelt/jmbo-banner/README.rst

 * A banner can consist of several buttons, although usually only two are used.

-* A button has a `text` field which can be used to specify its label, and a `link` object which can be used to specify its click-through.
+* A button has a *text* field which can be used to specify its label, and a *link* object which can be used to specify its click-through.

 **Banner:**

 * A banner can be thought of as a container for promotional content.
-It can consist of buttons, images and promotional text
+It can consist of buttons, images and promotional text.
+Each banner also has a *style* which controls how its contents are rendered.

 How does it work?